Lahaina Scuba Diving

 There are two ways to scuba dive in Lahaina.
-You can go shore diving or boat diving, and your choice may come down to time-commitment and cost.
-Maui has the best shore diving in America.
-For example, dive sites in Lahaina feature turtles, sharks, frogfish, stingrays, and colorful coral reef fields.
-Even more, Lahaina provides nearly year-round clear visibility and calm surf.
-Shore diving operations meet you at the beach closer to 9 am, where you will be entering the ocean.
+You can go shore diving or boat diving, and your choice may come down to time commitment and cost.
+Maui has the best shore diving in North America.
+For example, shore dive sites like Mala Wharf in Lahaina feature turtles, sharks, frogfish, stingrays, and colorful coral reef fields!
+Even more, Lahaina provides nearly year-round clear visibility and calm dive site conditions.

 Boat companies offer tours to Lanai, Molokini Crater, and maybe Molokai.
-You usually meet at the dive shop at 7 am and finish up the day at 2 pm.
+You usually meet your dive guides at 7 am and finish up at 2 pm.
 Many boat companies leave from the Lahaina harbor near the Banyan Tree, just off Front Street.
 These dive trips go across the channel to a popular Lanai dive site called The Cathedrals.

 Lahaina scuba diving means sunshine, clear visibility, and Hawaiian Turtles.
-Scuba Maui divers can expect year-round ocean temperatures of 74 to 83 degrees Fahrenheit.
-Most of the year, the heat in Lahaina is 80 degrees.
-Banyan Tree Divers provides each guest with a complimentary rash guard, shorty wetsuit, or long wetsuit for your comfort.
-Although during the warm summer months of June to September, many divers choose to wear a swimsuit.
+Maui divers can expect year-round ocean temperatures of 74 to 83 degrees Fahrenheit.
+Most of the year, the Lahaina averages 80 degrees.
+Banyan Tree Divers Maui includes for each guest a rental short or long wetsuit to keep you comfortable.
+During the warm summer months of June to September, many scuba divers choose to wear just a swimsuit.
 But there is a limit to how hot the ocean in Lahaina should get each year.
-During the summer, the ocean temperature must never rise past 84 degrees Fahrenheit because these conditions become too hot for the entire Maui coral reef system.
+The ocean temperature should never rise past 84 degrees Fahrenheit during the summer as these conditions become too hot for the health of Maui’s coral reef ecosystem.

-We want to be your dive shop in Lahaina for the best Maui scuba diving lessons, tours, and courses.
-Every day we walk into the ocean from the beach and descend upon an expansive coral reef.
-When you go scuba diving in Lahaina, it is even possible to see Spinner Dolphins!
-Not to mention the opportunity to listen to Humpback Whales from December to April!
-It does not happen every shore dive in Maui, but we go diving every day here, and it happens!
+We want to be your Maui dive service for the best scuba diving lessons, tours, and PADI courses.
+Every day you can walk into the ocean from the beach in Lahaina and descend upon an expansive coral reef.
+When you go scuba diving in Ka’anapali at Airport Beach you can sometimes see Spinner Dolphins!
+Not to mention the opportunity to hear Humpback Whales from December to April!

 Top Spot to Hear Humpback Whales

-Maui is home to a massive group of Humpback Whales.
-Nearly every day for five months, all scuba divers in Lahaina get to listen to male Humpback Whales singing to the females from December to April.
+Maui is home to a massive 10,000-plus group of Humpback Whales from December to April.
+Nearly every day for these five months, scuba divers in Lahaina get to listen in as male Humpback Whales sing to females.
 The whales come closest to Maui’s coast during January and February.
-Even then, we rarely get to see the whales scuba diving, but we loudly hear them.
-The sound amplifies enough that you can also listen to their songs while snorkeling or using SNUBA.
-But no matter if you snorkel or scuba dive, the underwater experience is uniquely life-changing.
+Even then, we rarely ever get to actually see the whales during a scuba dive, but you experience them loudly.
+The sound amplifies so much that you can also listen to their songs while snorkeling or using SNUBA.
+But no matter if you snorkel or scuba dive, the underwater experience feels uniquely life-changing.

-Lahaina scuba diving means we get to meet at the beach, prepare to dive, walk into the water, and explore the shoreline.
-We like to say that all diving on Maui is shore diving because almost all of the deeper water is like a blue desert.
+Lahaina scuba diving means you get to rent dive gear, meet your instructor, and walk into the water to explore the vast shoreline!
+We like to say that all diving on Maui is shore diving because almost all the deeper water is like a blue desert.
 When you look at the sea from West Maui, the middle basin connecting Lanai and Molokai is virtually empty compared to all shore locations.
 Likewise, these two islands have their barrier systems.
 In contrast, Molokini Crater is a seamount that only boats can reach to snorkel or dive.

 Grab a Tank and Get Underwater

 Not sure what tour to book with Banyan Tree Divers Maui?
 For beginner scuba diving lessons, you have a few different options.
 You could start a course right away to earn your PADI Open Water certification.
-Or you could go for a dive and make an Introductory Dive.
-If you are not a comfortable swimmer, then the best tour is a Private Dive.
+Or you could just go for an introductory dive.
+If you are not a comfortable swimmer, then choose private diving.
 Your private experience can pave the way to learning to dive!
 You might even find that snorkeling can be more complicated compared to the ease and comfort of scuba diving.

-Banyan Tree Divers is a full-service scuba diving operation in Lahaina, including Kaanapali and Kapalua.
-TripAdvisor consistently ranks our company in the top 5 of all Maui activities because we have years of scuba diving experience, excellent equipment, and the best instructor team.
-We know that every family visiting Lahaina wants to do things that they can’t do at home.
-So, let’s go diving!
+Banyan Tree Divers Maui offers scuba diving services in Lahaina and Kaanapali.
+TripAdvisor consistently ranks our company in the top 10 of all Maui activities because we have years of scuba diving experience, customer service, and excellent rental dive equipment.